Return on Employed Capital Calculator

 How to Calculate ROEC

-Calculating ROEC is simpler than you might think.
 You just need two pieces of information: Earnings Before Interest and Tax (EBIT) and Fixed Capital (FC).
-Once you have these, the formula is straightforward:
+The formula is:

 Where: